 A Lighter Dessert

 Holiday food is usually rich and decadent and served with a promise of eating lighter after ringing in the New Year.
 However, Pavlova is much lighter than traditional holiday fare.
 It is named for Russian ballerina Anna Pavlova and hails from New Zealand (or Australia, depending on whom you ask).
-It has a crispy outside crust and either a chewy or marshmallow-like interior.
+It has a crispy outside crust and either a chewy or marshmallow-like interior, depending on how long you cook it.
 You can use the mascarpone frosting recipe below or whipped topping to dress it.
-Either way, sprinkle with the fruit of your choice to make a grand holiday statement!Â
+Either way, sprinkle with the fruit of your choice to make a grand holiday statement!

 Mascarpone Frosting for the Pavlova with Figs

 Frost the cake with a mascarpone frosting.
 Mascarpone (Italian cream cheese) is mixed with whipping cream to make it a spreadable topping.
-If your Pavlova cracks during or after baking, this topping will hide any imperfections.
+If your cake cracks during or after baking, this topping will hide any imperfections.
 However, it is best to spread the mascarpone frosting on the Pavlova just before eating it so it does not become soggy.

 Garnish the Pavlova